ldtteam/MinecoloniesWiki/source/misc/troubleshooting.md

 # Troubleshooting

-### Before you start troubleshooting:
+### <a id="alphas">Before</a> you start troubleshooting:

-  Always check if <a id="alphas">updates</a> for [MineColonies](https://www.curseforge.com/minecraft/mc-mods/minecolonies/files/all) and [Structurize](https://www.curseforge.com/minecraft/mc-mods/structurize/files/all) are available and update to the latest alpha if you are not running the latest.
+  Always check if updates for [MineColonies](https://www.curseforge.com/minecraft/mc-mods/minecolonies/files/all) and [Structurize](https://www.curseforge.com/minecraft/mc-mods/structurize/files/all) are available and update to the latest alpha if you are not running the latest.
 Note that MineColonies-1.15.2-0.11.958-universal or later requires Forge 31.2.8 or later.
 (Alpha does not mean it's unstable, it just means it's a relatively small release.)

 ## CHECKLIST: Identifying why a citizen is not working